knative/serving/docs/runtime-contract.md

 ### Mounts

-In general, stateless applications should package their dependencies within the container and not rely on mutable external state for templates, logging configuration, etc. In some cases, it may be necessary for certain application settings to be overridden at deploy time (for example, database backends or authentication credentials).
-When these settings need to be loaded via a file, read-only mounts of application configuration and secrets are supported by `ConfigMap` and `Secrets` volumes.
-Platform providers MAY apply updates to `Secrets` and `ConfigMaps` while the application is running; these updates could complicate rollout and rollback.
-It is up to the developer to choose appropriate policies for mounting and updating `ConfigMap` and `Secrets` which are mounted as volumes.
+Platform providers SHOULD NOT allow additional volume mounts.
+Stateless applications should package their dependencies within the container.
 As serverless applications are expected to scale horizontally and statelessly, per-container volumes are likely to introduce state and scaling bottlenecks and are NOT RECOMMENDED.